pslucas0212/Part-4-Preparing-for-VMWare-Integration/README.md

 Let's update the domain configuration so Satellite can update the forward DNS zone records when we provision a VM from Satellite.

-On the left navigation bar choose Infrastructure -> Domains
+On the side menu choose Infrastructure -> Domains

 ![Inftrastucture -> Domains](/images/sat67.png)